MarktW86/azure-psdocs-processing/azuresmps/conceptual/4.0.0/other-install.md

 Azure PowerShell can be installed using the MSI file available from [GitHub](https://github.com/Azure/azure-powershell/releases/latest).
-If you have installed previous versions of Azure modules the installer will automatically remove them.
-The MSI package installs modules in `$env:ProgramFiles\WindowsPowerShell\Modules` but does not create version specific folders.
+If you have installed previous versions of Azure modules, the installer automatically removes them.
+The MSI package installs modules in `$env:ProgramFiles\WindowsPowerShell\Modules` but does not create version-specific folders.